 Dr. Nishat Hussain Ahmed,

-Additional Professor, Ocular Microbiology section, Dr. R.P.
+Additional Professor, Department of Microbiology (Ocular Section), Dr. R.P.
 Centre for Ophthalmic Sciences, All India Institute of Medical Sciences, New Delhi, India.

 Introduction: There are lot of challenges involved in studying the multiorgan manifestations and sequelae of acute Coronavirus Disease 2019 (COVID-19), that too in face of fighting the pandemic, which has led to fall short of resources and restriction in activities for prevention of transmission.
 The literature on persisting manifestations and sequelae of COVID-19 in the patients recovered in the first and second waves is scarce.

 Aim: To study the presenting and persistent manifestations after acute COVID-19 illness in first and second wave among Nursing Officers (NOs) of a tertiary care Medical Institute.